mdlandini/idah_toolkit_testing/sections/post-production/transcript-clean-up.md

 We recommend, if possible, to use a Microsoft365 account version of OneDrive for this process.
 Using Microsoft Word in OneDrive allows for the transcript to be placed in the same folder as the audio file and other files for each contribution.
 Information on purchasing a Microsoft365 Account can be found here.
 If you only plan on using Microsoft365, the cost (as of November 2023) is:
-Personal (1) Account: $6.99/month or $69.99/year
+- Personal (1) Account: $6.99/month or $69.99/year
-Family (up to 6) Account: $9.99/Month or $99.99/year
+- Family (up to 6) Account: $9.99/Month or $99.99/year
-Notes:
+> Notes:
-For this section, all screen captures will be from using Microsoft Word through OneDrive, with a Microsoft365 account.
+> -For this section, all screen captures will be from using Microsoft Word through OneDrive, with a Microsoft365 account.
-Transcription software is not 100% accurate.
+> -Transcription software is not 100% accurate.
 Additional clean-up will be needed.
-If your audio file has more than one language in it, you may have to run the file through the software in each language or you may need to transcribe the second language by hand.
+> -If your audio file has more than one language in it, you may have to run the file through the software in each language or you may need to transcribe the second language by hand.

 ### How to Import an Audio File
 To import an audio file:
-Select “Dictate” from the Home Toolbar
+1. Select “Dictate” from the Home Toolbar

-From the dropdown menu, select “Transcribe”
+2. From the dropdown menu, select “Transcribe”

-Select “Upload Audio”
+3. Select “Upload Audio”
  This menu gives the option to select the language that the audio file is in.
  If the audio file contains more than one language, see notes above.
-Select the file from your computer to upload
+4. Select the file from your computer to upload
  This uploads the audio file to the computer and runs the transcribing program on it.
 This process takes anywhere from a few seconds to minutes, depending on the file size.

 ### The Transcript